Arrested for a parole violation or probation violation?

 What is Parole

-Parole is a secondary sentence that you receive after your time in a South Carolina prison.
-You enter parole after release.
-Often, you must follow rules similar to those under probation.
+Parole is a secondary sentence that you receive after you serve your time in a South Carolina prison.
+You enter parole after release from prison.
+Often, you must follow rules similar to those you would have under probation.

 The good news is that if you're granted parole, you can leave the prison system and live your life.
 An experienced lawyer can help you navigate the parole system and speak for you in front of the parole board.
 They can also help you follow the rules once you're released.